 wild-harvested seeds and nuts

-wild-harvested flowers, leaves, stems and roots.
+wild-harvested flowers, leaves, stems, and roots.

 All foods are fresh, whole, minimally processed foods, with no pesticides, herbicides, fungicides, or other chemicals, antibiotics, hormones, or artificial genetic modifications.
-The Paleo diet does not recommend eating grains, legumes or other cultivated plants or farmed animals, including dairy.
+The Paleo diet does not recommend eating grains, legumes, or other cultivated plants or farmed animals, including dairy.

 In a word, yes, with this caveat: Always be mindful about what you eat.
 Although grains are not part of the Paleo diet, our food still comes, at least in part, from stores.
-If it is packaged and requires a label, you must read it.
+If it is packaged and requires a label, you must read that label.
 Of course, if it's packaged, it's not recommended by the Paleo diet in any case.

-Living gluten free means having a certain mindfulness about your shopping, cooking and eating; following the Paleo diet merely requires that same mindfulness.
+Living gluten free means having a certain mindfulness about your shopping, cooking, and eating; following the Paleo diet merely requires that same mindfulness.

-The Paleo diet, for most people, can correct health concerns and improve health in noticeable and significant ways.
+The Paleo diet, for most people, can correct health concerns and improve their health in noticeable and significant ways.
 For example, the Paleo diet can: